Tubbz-alt/LLNMS/docs/sphinx/llnms/Assets.rst

 LLNMS Assets
 ============

-Assets represent endpoints on a network.
+Assets represent single endpoints on a network.
 For examples, an IP address would be an Asset.